LainLayer/visual-novel-engine/README.md

 ## Done

+- [X] Command to turn textbox on and off
+- [X] Add `block` keyword that will block without doing anything.
 - [X] Implement saying text as characters, i.e `bob "Hello!"`.
 - [X] Refactor `vm::Instruction` to store only 1 piece of information, instead of 2.
 They are never needed at the same time.
 - [X] Refactor big imgui chunk of code into its own module and put it behind a keybind